-Net means that the operating surplus is reported less deductions for
+Net means that the operating surplus is reported less deductions for consumption of fixed capital.

 B3n Mixed income, net

 The balancing item in the generation of income account for personal enterprises in the household sector.
 The owner or members within the same household often do not receive any remuneration for work performed for the company.
 The surplus is therefore a combination of compensation for this work and return for the owner.